Skip to Main Content

 Evening:

 The city offers a true Mexican atmosphere.
 You may stroll through the plaza or along the shopping streets displaying western wear before returning to the hotel.
-Prepare for check-out the next morning.
+Prepare for check-out and transfer in the morning.

 Activity Note

-Getting on/off minibuses; driving about 180 miles, approximately 5.5 hours, partly on mountain roads.
+Getting on/off minibuses; driving about 180 miles, approximately 5.5 hours riding time, partly on mountain roads.
 Short walks throughout the day, standing up to 1 hour at the Government Palace.

 Breakfast: